SamaQaraa/Movie-Recommender-System-Project/README.md

 # Movie Recommendation System

-A high-performance movie recommendation system that combines two powerful algorithms (NeuMF and SVD) to provide accurate and fast movie suggestions.
+A high-performgit add .ance movie recommendation system that combines two powerful algorithms (NeuMF and SVD) to provide accurate and fast movie suggestions.
 The system includes both a server API and a graphical client interface.

 ## Project Structure